 To help in this process, we surveyed freelancers from across the globe to find out what tips they have on how to best manage them.
-We also asked about their work styles and preferences, in an effort to encourage transparency in that area.
+We also asked about their work styles and preferences, and preferred tools for communication, in an effort to encourage transparency in that area.

 But first, let’s start with setting the stage for good communication with freelancers.
 Specifically, what all freelance managers should include in the initial assignment brief.

 What type of information is most helpful for article briefs?

 Every freelancer has a different preference when it comes to article briefs, but it’s clear that most prefer to have a detailed outline.
 Include any and all information you think would help the freelancer write the best article.

 Here are tips for what you should include in an article outline, shared straight from the freelancers.

 “I want to be sure I’m on the same page as management.
 I don’t want to question what the desired outcome of the piece is.
 Any and all clear communication of the overall goal of the piece, who the target audience is, and any supporting facts or data they wish for me to incorporate is what I desire the most.” –Vickie Pierre, Expert Insurance Reviews

 “For me, it’s the thrust of the piece and the intention behind it.
 Who is this article aimed at?
 How should it help them?
 And what do you hope to achieve with this piece of content (for example, email signups)?” –Kelly O’Hara, Copy Goals

 “I find it most helpful to have a working title (or concept), any major ‘must discuss’ points, approximate length of the piece, and if there’s a contributor I have to interview, who that is and their contact info.” –Rachel Tindall, Capturing Your Confidence